Wilderness, Doom And The Dreaded Fade Out, A Wildeornes Album Analysis: By M H Thomson.

 Wildeornes (pronounced “Wilderness”) are a Melbournian blackened doom metal band.
 The band consists of guitarist/vocalists Damien Vennell and Richard Hammond (not the shortarse from Top Gear), bassist Shane Hoffman and drummer Tom Harvey.
 Their exploits so far have seen them produce an ep and four full length records, the latest of which On the Earth, Under the Sky.
 The record is a compelling mix of old and new with 5 brand new tracks making up what would be the A side and some rerecordings of songs from their previous outing Gæð wyrd a swa hio scel… forming the B side.

-Here are my thoughts on the album:
+thoughts on the album:

 Mouth of the River: